Properties Data for Chemicals & Materials: Chemicals

 This database contains high quality, critically reviewed data compiled by the National Institute of Standards and Technology (NIST).
 Up to 45 thermochemical, thermophysical, and ion energetics properties are available for over 40,000 compounds.
 Included is reaction thermochemistry data and a variety of spectra, when available.
 The database is predominantly organic with a few inorganic compounds.
 To browse other high quality NIST databases, visit the NIST Data Gateway, which provides information for over 94 NIST databases (Note: Some are not free.)

 This print resource contains properties data for both organic (C1 to C28) and inorganic (Ag to Zn) substances for a range of temperatures and conditions.
 Available in print only in the Lockwood Library Science & Engineering Reference Collection, call number REF TP200 .Y35 1999.

 - Gmelin's Handbook of Inorganic and Organometallic Chemistry

 Gmelin is an extensive multi-volume collection of data for inorganic and organometallic compounds.
 The print volumes are available in the Lockwood Science & Engineering Reference Collection under the call number REF QD 151.G63.
 The print edition ceased publication at the end of 1997; however, UB's subscription ended in 1993, though a few post-1993 volumes have been acquired.
 Though many of the volumes are in German, English table of contents and section headings in the page margins are provided for all but the very oldest volumes.
-An online guide to using Gmelin is available online.

 - Beilstein's Handbook of Organic Chemistry